 The movie Cars and Cars 2 is very popular with young boys.
 I’ve made several Lightning McQueen cakes over the years, so I was really excited when Jonathan’s mom wanted a more general Cars cake.
 It gave me the the opportunity to do something a little bit different.

 Are you interested in making your own Cars cake?
-It is really useful to sketch a design.
+Start with a design sketch.
 Your design conveys your ideas to your customer but it is also great for honing down the steps that you’ll need to follow.
 I was thrilled when Sandy liked my very first idea!
 She was very forgiving of my rough sketch, somehow trusting that it would look fantastic in frosting.

 Before you begin decorating you’ll need to bake your favorite cake recipe.
 This cake is a 10″ cake, so make sure to properly size your recipe to make enough batter for the pans.
+A 10″ pan typically takes 1 1/2 recipes of cake.
 Prepare your frosting and then fill and crumb coat the cake.
 I used sky blue as a base coat for the cake after the crumb coating layer.
 After you apply your base coat of frosting to your cake it is time to start decorating!

 - Begin adornments.
 For the Jonathan piece you’ll need red and gray fondant, silver luster dust and a black edible marker.
 Roll out your gray fondant into a rope and gently form into a V shape.
 Roll your red fondant out and cut with a knife.
 Using a dry watercolor brush, use the silver luster dust to gently paint the gray fondant.
 Now write the name of the birthday party child on the red fondant.
 Lay the red fondant on top of the silver and set aside.

-- Now it is time to make the fun bottom border.
-Simply roll out white and black fondant and cut into small squares.
+- Make the bottom border.
+Roll out white and black fondant and cut into small squares.
 Alternate the squares around the bottom of the cake.
 Use a flower cutter to cut out clouds.
 You will need your knife to cut out carefully around.
 You may also use frosting for your clouds.
 Place your center emblem on the cake.